 Salary and job outlook

-According to the Bureau of Labor Statistics, the average salary for radiation therapists in 2022 was $98,340, with the top 10 percent making $133,260.
-It is expected that by 2031, demand for radiation therapists will increase 6 percent, which is about as fast as the national average.
+According to the Bureau of Labor Statistics, the average salary for radiation therapists in 2023 was $104,420, with the top 10 percent making $136,910 or more.
+It is expected that by 2032, demand for radiation therapists will increase slightly at 2 percent.

 Radiologic Technology (X-Ray Tech)